apertium/apertium-on-github/README.md

   - `apertium-incubator` will contain staging language modules/pairs (repos with topic `apertium-incubator`).
   - `apertium-trunk` will contain trunk language modules/pairs (repos with topic `apertium-trunk`).
 - Meta repositories will be kept up-to-date by `sync.py` (described below).
-- SVN external properties will be used to maintain some backwards compatability.

 **N.B.** The topics (a.k.a. tags) are integral.